Leisure Suit Larry: Box Office Bust: Reception

 GameSpot nominated the game for "Flat Out Worst Game of the Year" in 2009.
 It "lost" to Stalin vs. Martians.

 Giant Bomb gave the game the Worst Game of the Year Award in 2009.
-Australian television show Good Game "honored" it as the Worst Game of 2009.
+Australian television show Good Game "honoured" it as the Worst Game of 2009.

 Screwattack.com gave the game a SAGY award for the Worst Multiconsole game of 2009.
 Similarly, GamesRadar gave Leisure Suit Larry: Box Office Bust the title of the 28th worst game of all time.